Is Milwaukee Better Than Dewalt? What The Pros Say

 • Milwaukee offer a longer standard warranty

-Read on to find out what the professional prefer.
+Read on to find out whether professionals prefer Dewalt or Milwaukee.

 Milwaukee SDS drill